Want to make tons of valuable connections and build a solid network? Of course you do!

 Don't you hate it when you had a great conversation with someone and you never hear from them again?
 How about when they just wait too long to reach out to you and you don't remember what you talked about?

 Don't be that person.
 It's just bad networking.
-Follow up within 24 hours of your conversation and briefly refresh them on your conversation.
+Follow up within 24 hours of meeting your new connection and briefly refresh them on your conversation.
 Then, make a note of your conversation so you can remember why you connected later on.

 You Don't Keep In Touch With Your Contacts

-Another thing that could frustrate you just is when people only reach out to you when they need something from you.
+Another thing that can frustrate both you and your connections is when someone only reaches out when they need something.
 Talk about feeling used!